-The Baldwin Public Library’s Youth Department is a great place to spend an afternoon.
-We have a diverse variety of programs and events to satisfy our visitors, from young families to upper elementary-age children.
+Welcome to Baldwin Public Library’s Youth Department!
+We have a diverse variety of programs and events to satisfy all of our visitors, from young families to middle schoolers and everyone in between.

-Feel free to call us at 248-554- 4670 or email us anytime OR stop by the Youth Desk during the Library’s open hours.
-Please visit our events page to register for our many programs.
+Feel free to call us at 248-554- 4670, email us, or stop by the Youth Desk.
+Visit our events page to register for our many programs.
 We look forward to talking with you!
-Read on to browse our offerings and stop by next time you’re in downtown Birmingham.

 See what’s new in our youth department, including upcoming events, programs and more.

 Reading to your child is a great way to grow a lifelong reader.
 And it’s easy to start them early with engaging story times led by our enthusiastic librarians.
 We have programs for young

 listeners and their parents from birth through age 5.

 The Library is loaded with excellent homework options for youth.
 From our online database resources and live online tutoring to our friendly librarians, we’re here to help your children with their homework.